History of Kyrgyzstan: Independent country and the Commonwealth

-On December 24, 1995, President Akayev was reelected for another 5-year term with wide support (75% of vote) over two opposing candidates.
+On 24 December 1995, President Akayev was reelected for another 5-year term with wide support (75% of vote) over two opposing candidates.
 He used government resources and state-owned media to carry out his campaign.
 Three (out of six) candidates were de-registered shortly before the election.

 A February 1996 referendum—in violation of the constitution and the law on referendums—amended the constitution to give President Akayev more power.
 Although the changes gave the president the power to dissolve parliament, it also more clearly defined the parliament's powers.
 Since that time, the parliament has demonstrated real independence from the executive branch.

 An October 1998 referendum approved constitutional changes, including increasing the number of deputies in the lower house, reducing the number of deputies in the upper house, providing for 25% of lower house deputies to be elected by party lists, rolling back parliamentary immunity, introducing private property, prohibiting adoption of laws restricting freedom of speech and mass media, and reforming the state budget.

-Two rounds of parliamentary elections were held on February 20, 2000, and March 12, 2000.
+Two rounds of parliamentary elections were held on 20 February 2000, and 12 March 2000.
 The Organization for Security and Cooperation in Europe (OSCE) reported that the elections failed to comply with commitments to free and fair elections and hence were invalid.
 Questionable judicial proceedings against opposition candidates and parties limited the choice of candidates available to Kyrgyz voters, while state-controlled media only reported favorably on official candidates.
 Government officials put pressure on independent media outlets that favored the opposition.
 The presidential election that followed later in 2000 also was marred by irregularities and was not declared free and fair by international observers.
 In December 2001, through a constitutional amendment, the Russian language was given official status.

-The OSCE found that the parliamentary elections held on 27 February and 13 March 2005 failed to comply with commitments to free and fair elections, however there were improvements over the 2000 elections, notably the use of indelible ink, transparent ballot boxes, and generally good access by election observers.
+The OSCE found that the parliamentary elections held on 27 February and 13 March 2005 failed to comply with commitments to free and fair elections; however, there were improvements over the 2000 elections, notably the use of indelible ink, transparent ballot boxes, and generally good access by election observers.

 Tulip Revolution: 2005

-Sporadic protests against perceived manipulation and fraud during the elections of February 27, 2005, erupted into widespread calls for the government to resign, which started in the southern provinces.
-On March 24, 15,000 pro-opposition demonstrators in Bishkek called for the resignation of the President and his regime.
+Sporadic protests against perceived manipulation and fraud during the elections of 27 February 2005, erupted into widespread calls for the government to resign, which started in the southern provinces.
+On 24, 15 March 000 pro-opposition demonstrators in Bishkek called for the resignation of the President and his regime.
 Protesters seized the main government building, and Akayev hurriedly fled the country, first to neighboring Kazakhstan and then to Moscow.
-Initially refusing to resign and denouncing the events as a coup, he subsequently resigned his office on April 4.
+Initially refusing to resign and denouncing the events as a coup, he subsequently resigned his office on 4 April.